 Radar Kilometer / Radar Nautical Mile

 Radar timing is usually expressed in microseconds.
-To relate radar timing to distances traveled by radar energy, you should know that radiated energy from a radar set travels at approximately 984 feet per microsecond.
+To relate radar timing to distances traveled by radar energy, you should know that radiated energy from radar set travels at approximately 984 feet per microsecond.
 With the knowledge that a nautical mile is approximately 6,080 feet, we can figure the approximate time required for radar energy to travel one nautical mile using the following calculation:

 A pulse-type radar set transmits a short burst of electromagnetic energy.
-Target range is determined by measuring elapsed time while the pulse travels to and returns from the target.
+The target range is determined by measuring elapsed time while the pulse travels to and returns from the target.
 Because two-way travel is involved, a total time of 12.36 microseconds per nautical mile will elapse between the start of the pulse from the antenna and its return to the antenna from a target.

-This 12.36 microsecond time interval is sometimes referred to as a RADAR MILE, RADAR NAUTICAL MILE, or NAUTICAL RADAR MILE.
+This 12.36-microsecond time interval is sometimes referred to as a RADAR MILE, RADAR NAUTICAL MILE, or NAUTICAL RADAR MILE.